HermanTeng19/ai-music-comments/README_EN.md

 ## Notes

 - Generating reviews may take a considerable amount of time, please be patient
-- The script supports checkpoint resume, reviews that have already been generated will not be regenerated
+- All existing reviews will be overwritten with newly generated content
 - All operations are logged in the `music_review_generator.log` file